Fair Entry Rules and Regulations 2023

 9. ANIMALS SHOWN MUST BE PURCHASED 75 DAYS OR MORE BEFORE THE FAIR OR BRED BY OWNER.

 10. The Fair veterinarian will be on the grounds at specified days and times.
 Contact the dept. superintendent by August 1st assist with the coordination of vet checks.

-11. Out of state animal entries must comply with state of Washington import regulations.
+11. Out-of-state animal entries must comply with state of Washington import regulations.

 12. Trailer Parking & Fees: Haul-in/daily rate $5 or $10 for 2 or more haul-in days.
-Trailer passes will be available at the Fair Admin Office and must be attached to tongue of trailer for duration of fair.
-All trailers must have tag.
+Trailer passes will be available at the Fair Admin Office and must be attached to the tongue of the trailer for the duration of the fair.
+All trailers must have a tag.
 Additional trailer and parking passes can be purchased at the Fair Admin Office or back gate ticket booth if space remains.
 Horse trailers must be parked in the designated area assigned upon arrival at the fairgrounds.
-Please keep the area congestion free by parking trailers close and leaving room in the middle for other trailers to come in and turn around.
+Please keep the area congestion-free by parking trailers close and leaving room in the middle for other trailers to come in and turn around.
 Poorly parked trailers will be asked to move if blocking common spaces.
 The South entrance off Dougherty Lane is to be used for entry of horse trailers to the Fairgrounds for unloading of horses and equipment only.
 Please do not bring your horse trailers in through the main entrance of the Fairgrounds.